Container (Apptainer)#

 ,apptainer build --sandbox <sandbox_name> <container_name>.sif

-Build from definition file - example#
+Build from definition file#

 Definition specify how a container is build and configured and therefore help to make the build reproducible.
 Apptainer definition files and Dockerfiles are very similar in how they work, but they use different syntax.